-- 1. Posting a WhatsApp status
+- 1. Posting a WhatsApp status Entertainment

-- 2. Listening to a political meeting
+- 2. Listening to a political meeting Inform

-- 3. Writing an essay on smoking
+- 3. Writing an essay on smoking Persuade

-- 4. Asking directions
+- 4. Asking for directions Inform

-- 5. Checking the scores of IPL match
+- 5. Checking IPL match scores Entertainment

-- 6. Requesting the class teacher for leave.
+- 6. Requesting leave from a class teacher Persuade

-- 7. Speaking to a stranger on a railway journey
+- 7. Talking to a stranger on a train Inform or Entertainment

-- 8. A Dumb charade game with your friends
+- 8. Playing Dumb Charades with friends Entertainment

-- 9. Ordering food at a restaurant
+- 9. Ordering food at a restaurant Inform or Persuade

-- 10. Watching a web series.
+- 10. Watching a web series Entertainment